 This week’s book recommendation is A Moveable Feast by Ernest Hemingway.
 This may be a book that is more interesting for writers or historians, but I think it’s an interesting read.
 The book is a memoir of Hemingway’s time in Paris.
 It was published in 1964, three years after his death in 1961.
-A “Restored Edition” was published back in 2010 and includes several sketches by Hemingway at the time along with other materials not found in the original publication.
+A “Restored Edition” was published back in 2010 and includes several sketches by Hemingway he made during that time along with other materials not found in the original publication.

 Hemingway isn’t a colossal figure in my eyes as he is for many others.
 I’ll admit I’ve only read a few of his books, this being one of them, and several short stories (my favorite probably being “Hills Like White Elephants”).
 I understand why people like him and why he is such a figure in the literary world, but he didn’t instill a desire to devour everything he ever wrote that many claim to experience.
 I’ve experienced that feeling with other writers though.
 We all have our own tastes.